bcrowell/bcrowell.github.io/black_hole_videos/index.md

 It was a lot of fun.
 I learned some physics I hadn't known before.
 (I have a PhD in physics, but my training was in experimental nuclear physics, not general relativity.)
-When the software was done, I used it to create a [video animation](https://www.youtube.com/watch?v=z-H-PipYCKc), with some very basic text explaining what was going on.
+When the software was done, I used it to create a video animation, with some very basic text explaining what was going on:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/z-H-PipYCKc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 At that time, there were quite a few other pop-sci videos on youtube on the same topic, but although some of them had much more elaborate